 We used CFCs for a number of years, but after the discovery of the hole in the ozone layer, we took action.
 In 1987, nations signed the Montreal Protocol on Substances that Deplete the Ozone Layer, an international treaty that regulated ozone-depleting compounds, CFCs among them.
 Later amendments to the Montreal Protocol phased out the use of CFCs entirely.

-Even though the manufacturing of CFCs was banned globally, an investigation by the National Oceanic and Atmospheric in 2018 determined that CFC-11 levels were increasing in the Northern Hemisphere — particularly in East Asia.
-It wasn't until the New York Times and the Environmental Investigation Agency conducted its own investigation that the source was revealed.
+Even though the manufacturing of CFCs was banned globally, an investigation by the National Oceanic and Atmospheric Administration (NOAA) in 2018 determined that CFC-11 levels were increasing in the Northern Hemisphere — particularly in East Asia.
+It wasn't until the The New York Times and the Environmental Investigation Agency conducted its own investigation that the source was revealed.
 Illegal refrigerator factories in China were using CFC-11 to make foam insulation.

 In spite of this finding, the Montreal Protocol Scientific Assessment Panel believes the ozone layer will be close to completely recovered by the middle of this century.